Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/index.md

 desc: Upgrades Kong Rate Limiting with more flexibility and higher performance
 description: |
-  The Rate Limiting Advanced plugin for Kong Enterprise is a re-engineered version of the Kong Community [Rate Limiting plugin](/hub/kong-inc/rate-limiting/).
+  The Rate Limiting Advanced plugin for Konnect Enterprise is a re-engineered version of the Kong Gateway (OSS) [Rate Limiting plugin](/hub/kong-inc/rate-limiting/).

-  As compared to the standard Rate Limiting plugin, Rate Limiting Advanced provides the additional configurations: `limit`, `window_size`, and `sync_rate`.
-It also has support for redis sentinel, redis cluster, and redis SSL.
+  As compared to the standard Rate Limiting plugin, Rate Limiting Advanced provides the following additional configurations: `limit`, `window_size`, and `sync_rate`.
+It also has support for Redis Sentinel, Redis cluster, and Redis SSL.

-  In addition, the user has more rate limiting algorithms to choose from.
-These are more accurate as they enable configuration at a higher level of specificity.
+ You also have more rate limiting algorithms to choose from.
+These algorithms are more accurate, as they enable configuration at a higher level of specificity.
 Learn more about our algorithms in [How to Design a Scalable Rate Limiting Algorithm](https://konghq.com/blog/how-to-design-a-scalable-rate-limiting-algorithm/).

   Regarding performance, Rate Limiting Advanced has better throughput performance with better accuracy.
 Configure `sync_rate` to periodically sync with backend storage.